BigBinnie/Benchmarking-LLM-based-Machine-Translation-on-Cultural-Awareness/README.md

 We performed quality checks on the En-Zh dataset and filtered out low-quality data.
 For the other language pairs, the data was automatically generated using our pipeline.
 ## Pipeline for data preprocessing
 1. **Entity Linking**
+  Assume you have the parallel corpus as ``en2zh.en.txt`` and ``en2zh.zh.txt``.
   We use [SLING](https://github.com/ringgaard/sling) to label the entities which have Wikipedia pages in the source sentence (in English).
-Please follow the instruction of SLING to [install](https://github.com/ringgaard/sling/blob/master/doc/guide/install.md) and [link the entity](https://github.com/ringgaard/sling/blob/master/doc/guide/wikiflow.md).
+Please follow the instruction of SLING to [install](https://github.com/ringgaard/sling/blob/master/doc/guide/install.md) and [link the entity](https://github.com/JunjieHu/deep/blob/main/SLING.md).
 After parsing the output of SLING, you can extract all the entities' QIDs in the sentence.
+The output format should be the same as data/entity.json.

 2. **Culture Category Classification**